juftin/lunchable/clients/python/docs/TransactionsGroupApi.md

 Delete a transaction group

-Deletes the transaction group with the ID specified on the path.<br> The transactions within the group are not removed and will subsequently be treated as \"normal\" ungrouped transactions.
+Deletes the transaction group with the ID specified on the path.<br>
+The transactions within the group are not removed and will subsequently be treated as "normal" ungrouped transactions.

 ### Example